mvx24/iOS-S3Connection/README.md

 **NOTE** - Keys shouldn't begin with a `/`.
 If they do, S3Connection will automatically remove it.

+#### GZIP Data

+Files and data encoded with gzip will be detected automatically by S3Connection and the appropriate Content-Encoding: gzip header will be added.
+Use NSData+gzip to deflate data, found here: <https://github.com/mvx24/NSData-Encoding>

 ## Security

 It is recommended that you obfuscate your secret access key as much as possible before compiling it into your source code and then deobfuscating at runtime.